g33kme/adapay/README.md

 $wallet = ADAPAY::restoreWallet(array(
     'name' => 'adapay',
-    'mnemonic' => 'that are just twenty four words that have not meaning and only for adapay as placeholder so dont try to copy this cheers adapay'
+    'mnemonic' => 'that are just twenty four words that have no meaning and only for adapay as placeholder so dont try to copy this cheers adapay'
     'passphrase' => 'myAwesomeAdaPayPassword',
 ));
 print_r($wallet);